AthennaMind/dumputils-container/README.md

 - Use

-From now on you can use your dumputils instance by starting a shell with the following commands
+From now on you can use your dumputils instance by starting a shell with the following commands:

 ```bash
 kubectl exec -it \